Xfers/straitsx-tokens/Ethereum/doc/tokendesign.md

 ## Upgrading

 The Fiat Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.openzeppelin.com/upgrades/2.7/proxies#unstructured-storage-proxies].
 [FiatToken.sol](../contracts/FiatTokenV1.sol) is the implementation, the actual token will be a Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `FiatToken` via delegatecall.
-This pattern allows Xfers to upgrade the logic of any deployed tokens seamlessly.

--   Xfers will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
+-   The `admin` will upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
 -   Only the `admin` role may call `upgradeTo` or `upgradeToAndCall`.

 ## Reassigning Roles